M64GitHub/zigreSID/README.md

   - **SID8580**: Enhanced model with improved signal-to-noise ratio (**default**).
 - **Emulation Quality**: The emulation quality is set to the highest possible level supported by the reSID library: `SAMPLE_RESAMPLE_INTERPOLATE`.

-## 💡 How The reSID Integration Works
+## 💡 How The reSID Zig Integration Works

 This project bridges the gap between C++, C, and Zig: